WatForm/fortress/README.md

 # Fortress

-Fortress is a library for finite model finding in typed (or "many-sorted") first order logic (TFOL) with equality.
+Fortress is a library for finite model finding in many-sorted first order logic (MSFOL) with equality.

 Fortress consists of two main parts:
-* An internal Domain Specific Language (DSL) in Java for creating TFOL formulas and theories
+* An internal Domain Specific Language (DSL) in Java for creating MSFOL formulas/theories/problems
 * A tool for searching for finite models that satisfy such theories

 Fortress is written in Scala, but is intended to be used by Java users and *not* Scala users.